-- Complete the fourth unit of a language other than English; OR - · Complete the third unit of a language and the second unit of an additional language other than English.
+Complete the third unit of a language other than English.

-L&S Breadth

-- 12 credits of Humanities, which must include 6 credits of literature; and - 12 credits of Social Science; and - 12 credits of Natural Science, which must include one 3+ credit Biological Science course and one 3+ credit Physical Science course.

-Liberal Arts Complete at least 108 credits.
+L&S Breadth Complete: • 12 credits of Humanities, which must include at least 6 credits of Literature; and • 12 credits of Social Science; and • 12 credits of Natural Science, which must include 6 credits of Biological Science and 6 credits of Physical Science.
+Liberal Arts and Science Coursework Complete at least 108 credits.
+Depth of Intermediate/ Advanced Coursework Complete at least 60 credits at the Intermediate or Advanced level.

-and Science

-Coursework

-Complete at least 60 credits at the intermediate or advanced level.

-work

 Major Declare and complete at least one major.
 Total Credits Complete at least 120 credits.
-UW-Madison Experience 30 credits in residence, overall; and30 credits in residence after the 86th credit.
-Quality of 2.000 in all coursework at UW-Madison
+UW-Madison Experience Complete both: • 30 credits in residence, overall, and • 30 credits in residence after the 86th credit.
+Quality of Work 2.000 in all coursework at UW-Madison2.000 in Intermediate/Advanced level coursework at

-Quality of Work

-• 2.000 in Intermediate/Advanced level coursework at UW-Madison